 Amethyst can be placed inside your home, especially beside windows that get a lot of sunlight and moonlight.
 Doing so scatters positive energies around, dispels negativity, and keeps the peaceful atmosphere.

-What are the key traits of the February Birthstone?
+What are the key traits?

 Amethyst is a symbol of courage and strong relationships.
 There was a time in history when only royalty could wear the gem.

 Maybe because ancient Greeks thought that Amethyst guarded people against intoxication.

 Amethyst speaks of royalty, serenity, peace, and temperance.
 It’s also a symbol of protection and helps you overcome difficulties.

 It promotes self-control and strengthens the bond between two people in a romantic relationship.
 It’s also known to stabilize your restless mind and strengthen your emotional and mental well-being.

 People who have Amethyst as their birthstone are daydreamers because they have a calm and mellow personality.
 They prefer to avoid confrontations and are quite spiritual.

 They spend a lot of time thinking about all the things that they want to do and all the things that they want to achieve.
 They dream up scenarios of meeting people, of impressing the world, and of being adored by everyone.